joei007/Install_LINE_on_WINE/README.md

 - Safe to re-run: it detects an existing `dwmapi_real.dll` backup and won't overwrite it with an already-patched `dwmapi.dll`, and re-signing an already-signed DLL is harmless.
 - The DLL signing step **overwrites every `.dll` in `system32` and `syswow64`** in place.
 If you want to keep an unmodified copy of the bottle, back it up first.
 - If you update or recreate the bottle (new runner, fresh bottle), you'll need to run the script again — a new bottle starts with unsigned, unpatched DLLs.
+- **Changing the runner on an existing bottle also requires re-running this script.** A runner switch replaces the bottle's system DLLs with the new runner's (unsigned) copies, so `NO_SIGNATURE` will come back until you patch it again — this isn't limited to creating a brand new bottle.
 - This only fixes running LINE under Wine; it doesn't fix anything on real Windows and has no effect there.

 ## Credits